CMZCODE/GamePadSampleUnity/README.md

 Unity Gamepad sample for Android and PC

-*DCoombes Feb 2014 Initial Version
+DCoombes Feb 2014 Initial Version
-*DCoombes May 2015 Just tested this with SHIELD Android TV and Unity 5.
+, May 2015 Just tested this with SHIELD Android TV and Unity 5.
 Works fine.

 ShieldControls
 --------------